agile-ts/documentation/docs/packages/core/Introduction.md

 ## ❓ `core`

-The `core` package is the brain of AgileTs.
+The `core` is the main package of AgileTs and can be seen as the brain.
 Nearly everything related to AgileTs depends on this package.
 It includes the main Instance of AgileTs, the [`Agile Class`](./features/agile-instance/Introduction.md) often called `App`.
 ```ts
 const App = new Agile();